Gilonis speaks

 Who do you admire of your contemporaries?

 As you’ll remember from my interview in Don’t Start Me Talking, I’m sceptical about the value of periodicities; and I’m not that clear who my contemporaries are.
 At one point in the early ‘90s the gamut of my poet-friends was Scott Thurston (aged 18) to Brian Coffey (aged 88).
-Taking a span of five years either side of my date-of-birth (1956) I come up with Tony Baker*Kelvin Corcoran; *Randolph Healy; Billy Mills; Maurice Scully.
+Taking a span of five years either side of my date-of-birth (1956) I come up with Tony Baker; *Kelvin Corcoran; *Randolph Healy; Billy Mills; Maurice Scully.
 A year or two too early, Richard Caddel, Alan Halsey, Elaine Randell, John Seed; a few years too late, Rob Mackenzie and Catherine Walsh.

 [an * asterisk shows exact contemporary; boldface a particular enthusiasm.
 There were of course others outside that date-span, like Colin Simms or Bill Griffiths, etc. ] That date-span seems about right conceptually; Ric Caddel was a friend, but not a coeval, unlike our mutual friend Tony Baker (although when I first got to know him circa ‘86 he’d got a lot done already).
 Although I would never have dreamt of thinking of Rob or Catherine as folk I mentored, they were evidently younger than me, and didn’t know people or groups or magazines or books that I took for granted.
 I would assume they saw me in the same position that I saw Ric.
 But this can all be over-thought; we were all friends.